 Sappi Fine Paper North America's coated paper sales structure is organized in multiple regions with sales representatives located in all major market areas.
-In addition, six technical representatives, located in different regions in North America, support the sales effort.
+In addition, several technical representatives are located in different regions in North America to support the sales effort.

-Approximately 8% and 6%, respectively, of Sappi Fine Paper North America's sales for fiscal 2010 and 2011 were outside North America.
+Approximately 7% and 6%, respectively, of Sappi Fine Paper North America's sales for fiscal 2012 and 2011 were outside North America.
 Sappi Fine Paper North America's sales outside North America are handled in southern Africa by Sappi Southern Africa, in Europe by Sappi Fine Paper Europe and outside those regions by Sappi Trading.

-In fiscal 2010 and 2011, the Sappi Fine Paper North America sales force sold coated woodfree paper to approximately 360 and 340 merchant distribution locations, respectively.
+In fiscal 2012 and 2011, the Sappi Fine Paper North America sales force sold coated woodfree paper exclusively through merchant distribution with locations covering the United States and Canada.
 By selling exclusively through merchant channels, Sappi Fine Paper North America believes it has created a loyal group of merchant customers.
-Rather than competing with merchant distributors, the Sappi Fine Paper North America sales force focuses on generating demand with key printers, publishers and end users, which are then serviced by the merchant distributors.
+Rather than competing with merchant distributors, the Sappi Fine Paper North American sales force focuses on generating demand with key printers, publishers and end users, which are then serviced by the merchant distributors.